 This is where I will let you know about my books as they encounter the various stages.

-I am also working on two other novels in the early stages on quite different themes, though still focused on human nature and the evolving self – it’s important to keep on writing and developing.
+I’m working on two other novels on quite different themes (one set in the retail world of the 90s, the other concerning mid-life changes) though still focused on human nature and the evolving self – it’s important to keep on writing and developing.

 Favourite writers include:

 - Stephen King for suspense, characterisation, blend of realism with fantasy and the supernatural and his obvious love of writing

 - Margaret Atwood for her female characters and unique writing voice

 - Ian McEwan for psychological intensity

 - Zoe Heller’s Notes on a Scandal is a true favourite for its structure, and tone of the first person narrator